VEuPathDB/StaticContent/content/OrthoMCL/faq.md

 		  <li><b>Num Pairs With Similarity</b>  The total number of protein pairs where the NCBI BLASTP E-Value is &lt; 1e-5 and the percent match length is &gt;= 50%.</li>
 		  <li><b>Max Possible Pairs</b>  The maximum number of unique protein pairs that are possible in the group, equal to n*(n-1)/2, where n = number of proteins in the group.</li>
 		  <li><b>% Protein Pairs With Similarity</b>  The percentage of proteins pairs where the two proteins are considered similar, equal to 100*actual/possible, where actual = Num Pairs With Similarity and possible = Max Possible Pairs.</li>
-		  <li><b>Avg % Homology</b>  The percentage of all possible protein pairs where the two proteins are orthologs, co-orthologs, or inparalogs.</li>
+		  <li><b>% Homology</b>  The percentage of all possible protein pairs where the two proteins are orthologs, co-orthologs, or inparalogs.</li>
 		  <li><b>Avg Blast E-value</b>  The average Blast E-value for protein pairs, considering only pairs where the two proteins are considered similar (E-Value &lt; 1e-5 and percent match length &gt;= 50%).</li>
 		</ul>
               </p>